Explore-In-HMS/Explore-Hms/README.md

 *Version: 6.0.0.302*

-Bolster your app with cutting-edge 5G communications capabilities, by equipping it with exclusive 5G cell information services.
+Bolster your app with cutting-edge 5G communicati efnan serkanons capabilities, by equipping it with exclusive 5G cell information services.

 Features: